Installation guide

 Using Gradle as a build tool

-is to add the libraries as dependencies
+The easiest way to use c64lib is to add the libraries as dependencies

 to the Gradle build.
 It is an easy task due to